Skip to main content

 vserver create -vserver <svm_name> -anti-ransomware-default-volume-state <dry-run|enabled>

-• If you upgraded to ONTAP 9.13.1 through ONTAP 9.15.1 and the default state is dry-run (learning mode), adaptive learning is enabled so that the change to enabled state (active mode) is done automatically.
-Modify the existing SVM if you do not want this behavior to be automatically enabled:
+If you upgraded to ONTAP 9.13.1 through ONTAP 9.15.1 and the default state is dry-run (learning mode), adaptive learning is enabled so that the change to enabled state (active mode) is done automatically.
+You can disable this automatic switch so that you can manually control the switch from learning to active mode for all associated volumes:

 vserver modify <svm_name> -anti-ransomware-auto-switch-from-learning-to-enabled false